 Using a plethora of participatory learning techniques (which are very effective in working with community people on women and girls rights) to empower women and girls, and their collectives to either challenge deep seated oppressive cultural practices and violence against them in communities, local and state government levels or engage in economic activities and participate in decision making spaces and processes; build solidarity and movement and better able to demand accountability from duty bearers at all levels through campaign.
 These approaches usually lead to changes in individuals’ lives as well as within the broader community.

 ActionAid believes in partnership and collaboration with like-minded individuals and organisations, hence it collaborates with partners and allies, and works with community platforms and structures.
-Our state and community level work is facilitated in partnership with the Local Rights Programme partners across eleven focal states of Gombe, Kaduna, Benue, Delta, Kogi, Akwa Ibom, Kebbi, Kwara, Ebonyi, Ondo and the Federal Capital Territory.
+Our state and community level work are facilitated in partnership with the Local Rights Programme partners across eleven focal states of Gombe, Kaduna, Benue, Delta, Kogi, Akwa Ibom, Kebbi, Kwara, Ebonyi, Ondo and the Federal Capital Territory.

 For several years AAN has collaborative partnership with relevant networks and coalitions such as Gender Affirmative Action, Legislative Advocacy Coalition on Violence against Women (LACVAW), Development Partners Group on Gender (DPGG), and the Ministry of Women Affairs and Social Development (FMWASD) at state and national levels.
 It is worthy to note that AAN served as the Chair of Development Partners Group on Gender for two terms and is well recognised as key player in the promotion and protection of women’s rights in Nigeria.
 In this capacity, AAN helped in shaping the DPGG’s agenda in supporting the apex gender machinery (FMWASD) towards promoting, protecting and advancing the rights of women and girls in the country.